Ubuntu 26.04 on the Dell XPS 13 9350: TPM, Snap, and the Return of LUKS

 The TPM encryption story in Ubuntu 26.04 appears to be targeted toward the corporate fleet management, with lower maintenance needed for hardening of operating systems to improve security.
 For everyone else, that are running machines where the driver support hasn’t made the cut, the classic LUKS + LVM path remains the pragmatic choice.

-It’s a bit disappointing that the installer doesn’t make this trade-off clearer.
+It’s a bit disappointing that the installer doesn’t include partner hardware drivers or at least make this trade-off clearer.
 The TPM option is presented with all it’s perfectly positive features, but without much warning or detail about the constraints that imposes.
 Despite a machine like the XPS 9350 being certified by Ubuntu, where you’re expecting it to be supported, it’s simply the wrong choice at the moment.